Authorship of the Bible: Letter to the Hebrews

 The Church included the Letter to the Hebrews as the fourteenth letter of Paul until the Reformation.
 Pauline authorship is now generally rejected, and the real author is unknown.

 General epistles

-The traditional authors are: Peter the apostle (First and Second Peter); the author of the Gospel of John (First, Second and Third John), writing in advanced age; "Jude, a servant of Jesus Christ and a brother of James" (Epistle of Jude); and James the Just, "a servant of God and of the Lord Jesus Christ" (James).
+The traditional authors are unknown and the names were attributed to them arbitrarily to make it seem more credible: Peter the apostle (First and Second Peter); the author of the Gospel of John (First, Second and Third John), writing in advanced age; "Jude, a servant of Jesus Christ and a brother of James" (Epistle of Jude); and James the Just, "a servant of God and of the Lord Jesus Christ" (James).
 In fact 1 John is anonymous, and 2 and 3 John identify their author only as "the Elder."
 Though 2 Peter states its author as "Simon Peter, a servant and apostle of Jesus Christ", most scholars today regard this as pseudonymous, and many hold the same opinion of James, 1 Peter and Jude.

 Revelation

 The author of the Book of Revelation was traditionally believed to be the same person as both John, the apostle of Jesus and John the Evangelist, the traditional author of the Fourth Gospel – the tradition can be traced to Justin Martyr, writing in the early 2nd century.
 Most biblical scholars now believe that these were separate individuals.
 The name "John" suggests that the author was a Christian of Jewish descent, and although he never explicitly identifies himself as a prophet it is likely that he belonged to a group of Christian prophets and was known as such to members of the churches in Asia Minor.
 Since the 2nd century the author has been identified with one of the Twelve Apostles of Jesus.
 This is commonly linked with an assumption that the same author wrote the Gospel of John.
 Others, however, have argued that the author could have been John the Elder of Ephesus, a view which depends on whether a tradition cited by Eusebius was referring to someone other than the apostle.
 The precise identity of "John" therefore remains unknown.